makersacademy/takeaway-challenge/README.md

 How to download the program
 -----
 * Clone this repo
-* Run the command 'bundle install' to ensure you have all the relevant gems installed
+* Run the command `bundle install` to ensure you have all the relevant gems installed
 * Update .env.template with your Twilio credentials and rename it as .env
-* Run the program in IRB by requiring 'order.rb'
+* Run the program in IRB by requiring `order.rb`

 Output example
 -----